 When private equity groups are involved in transactions — most commonly when the target entity is structured as a C corporation — utilizing personal goodwill can optimize tax outcomes and enhance the value proposition.
-When working with a qualified valuation professional, personal goodwill can act as a “deal sweetener,” saving the seller on their taxes due, thanks to how the deal is structured.
+When working with a qualified valuation professional, personal goodwill can act as a “deal sweetener” throughout the course of a deal, saving the seller on their taxes due, thanks to how the deal is structured.

 Characterizing Personal Goodwill vs. Business Goodwill